Frequently Asked Questions

 First, it's worth mentioning that there is only one browser for iOS: Safari.
 “Chrome” and “Firefox” for iOS are actually just wrappers for Safari.
 This is Apple's draconian policies at work.

-As per how and why Ennuicastr works on Safari, I have not dug deeply into how the competition is implemented, but I assume they use the MediaStream Recording API to record WebM Opus files, which is not and seemingly never will be supported on Safari.
+As per how and why Ennuicastr works on Safari, I have not dug deeply into how the competition is implemented, but I assume many use the MediaStream Recording API to record WebM Opus files, which is not and seemingly never will be supported on Safari.
 It's also not a very good way to record, because there is absolutely no way to account for clock drift or other synchronization problems.
 Worse yet, Safari does implement the API experimentally—this is how Ennuicastr can record video on Safari—but only using the MPEG-4 container format which, while a reasonable choice as the industry standard, is not a safe format to use for live recording.

 Ennuicastr does its own audio encoding, using a port of ffmpeg.
 This not only gives synchronization support (which is why it was done), but since it doesn't depend on the browser's recording API, just its audio capture API, it works on Safari, including on mobile devices.